gwannon/ideasRoleras/LaCola/AccTheQueue.md

 Next, you must define the difficulty with a circle (also called clocks) of X wedges.
 3 would be very easy, and 10 would be very difficult.
 Wedges can mean different things, from hours or nights of waiting to people ahead of you to even being in the top 50 of those in the queue.

-When they achieve something important, check a wedge.
+When they achieve something important, fill a wedge.
 For example, getting the group in front of them to leave can be an important milestone that requires fill a wedge.
 When they cross off all the little cheeses, they will be standing in front of their beloved author, their beloved cartoonist, or about to kiss the papal ring.

-### The Rules of the Queue
+### The rules of the queue

 At the start of the queue, the GM will announce the rules of the queue, which have been established by the organizers.
 Breaking the rules will result in the other people in the queue reporting you to the organizers, and you will have to fight them to keep your spot.
 Let's look at some examples of queue rules.